 - Coat large saute pan with oil.
 Season chicken with salt and pepper.
 Brown chicken over medium heat, allow 7 minutes each side or until no longer pink.
 Sprinkle chicken with cumin, garlic powder and taco seasoning before turning.
 Remove chicken to a platter, allow to cool.

-- Saute onion and garlic in chicken drippings until tender.
+- Saute onion and garlic in the same pan until tender.
 Add corn and chiles.
 Stir well to combine.
 Add canned tomatoes, saute 1 minute.

 - Shred chicken (I prefer using the mixer).
-Add shredded chicken to saute pan, combine with vegetables.
+Add shredded chicken to saute pan, combine with tomato and vegetable mixture.

-- Microwave tortillas on high for 30 seconds.
-This softens them and makes them more pliable.
-Coat the bottom of 2 (13 by 9-inch) pans with enchilada sauce.
-Dip each tortilla in enchilada sauce to lightly coat.
+- Coat the bottom of 2 (13 by 9-inch) pans with enchilada sauce.
+Dip each tortilla in enchilada sauce to lightly coat (optional).
 Spoon about ¼ cup chicken mixture in each tortilla.
 Fold over filling and roll.
 Place 8 enchiladas in each pan with seam side down.
 Top with remaining enchilada sauce and cheese.

 - Bake for 20 minutes in a preheated 350 degree F oven until cheese melts.
 Garnish before serving.